pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 > 4. Bin each assembly separately using your favorite binner
 > 5. Bin co-assembly using your favorite binner
 > 6. Pull the bins from all assemblies together
-> 7. Run **`dRep`** on them
+> 7. Run {% tool [dRep dereplication](toolshed.g2.bx.psu.edu/repos/iuc/drep_dereplicate/drep_dereplicate/3.6.2+galaxy1) %} on them
 > 8. Perform downstream analysis on the de-replicated genome list
 >
 {: .hands_on}

 # Conclusions

-In summary, this tutorial shows a step-by-step on how to bin metagenomic contigs using various Binners, including Bin refinement.
+In summary, this tutorial shows a step-by-step guide on how to bin metagenomic contigs using various binners, including bin refinement.

 It is critical to select the appropriate binning tool for a specific metagenomics study, as different binning methods may have different strengths and limitations depending on the type of metagenomic data being analyzed.
 By comparing the outcomes of several binning techniques, researchers can increase the precision and accuracy of genome binning.